 MS4 Stormwater Permit

-Arlington is the first municipality in Virginia to receive an MS4 permit that includes quantitative pollution reduction requirements to clean up the Chesapeake Bay.
+Arlington was the first municipality in Virginia to receive an MS4 permit that included quantitative pollution reduction requirements to clean up the Chesapeake Bay.
 The Chesapeake Bay Total Maximum Daily Load (TMDL), which is commonly referred to as the “bay pollution diet,” requires significant reductions in nutrient and sediment pollution across the bay watershed.

-Each MS4 permit is good for five years, and the new permit will be in effect through mid-2018.
-During this permit cycle, Arlington is required to achieve a 5 percent reduction of its share of these bay TDML pollutants.
-In the next two permit cycles, Arlington will be required to decrease its share of these bay TDML pollutants by an additional 35 percent (2018-2023 permit cycle) and 60 percent (2023-2028 permit cycle).
+Each MS4 permit is good for five years, and the new permit will be in effect through mid-2026.
+During this permit cycle, Arlington is required to achieve a 35 percent reduction of its share of these bay TDML pollutants, in addition to the 5 percent reduction required during the previous 2013-2018 permit term.
+In the following permit cycle (2026-2031), Arlington will be required to reduce its share of these Bay TDML pollutants by an additional 60 percent.

 We began preparing for the permit and its more stringent requirements in 2008 with the adoption of the Stormwater Fund.
 The fund has allowed for the expansion of permit-required watershed management programs.
 The following programs and projects are among those that are specifically described in the permit: